maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 For line length the following character ranges seem to be the best ones to use:

+1. 45 to 75 characters.

   > ...anywhere from 45–75 characters is considered acceptable.

   \- [Readability][readability] by Billy Whited

+2. 52 to 78 characters.
   > A general good rule of thumb is 2-3 alphabets in length, or 52-78 characters (including spaces).

   \- [Five simple steps to better typography][Better Typography] by Mark Boulton

 For View Thought I'll take a sample of text directly off of our wireframe: